prathamshankwalker/Pojects-and-Work/README.md

 # Projects-and-Work
-All the projects I have done so far are in this Repository
+This Readme contains links to all the projects I have done so far.

 ## AI- Powered Web Apps
 - [Vakta VoiceBot](https://github.com/prathamshankwalker/Vakta_VoiceBot)</b>: Introducing "Vakta VoiceBot" - an innovative and cutting-edge GUI based project developed for the LablabAI Hackathon.
 Vakta is a state-of-the-art, fully voice-activated, and AI-enabled assistant, thoughtfully designed with the primary objective of empowering the visually impaired community. with adaptive learning technology.
 With an unwavering commitment to providing an inclusive and seamless user experience, Vakta will revolutionize the way blind individuals interact with technology.